 - If they used to be your good friend and you have no problem with them as an individual, their issue should not interfere with your relationship with them.
 Take your children to their house, invite them home, meet outside – show your children that they will continue to be a part of your circle.

-- If possible talk to your children the need to empathize with their life situation and how you can offer them support like financial assistance if needed, calling them regularly to have a casual conversation, providing them safety help if they are in an insecure situation, or offering to look after their children on some occasion if they are a single parent.
+- If possible, talk to your children about the need to empathize with their life situation and how you can offer them support like financial assistance if needed, calling them regularly to have a casual conversation, providing them safety help if they are in an insecure situation, or offering to look after their children on some occasion if they are a single parent.

 - Be cautious in not making assumptions like their child should be missing their father/mother, that they’ll have difficulty growing up happy, or that they’ll end up growing like this and that.
 These are some of our false assumptions that will give our children a false opinion that their children are living in a disrupted family.
 The reality is that a family can still be disrupted when the father and mother are constantly arguing, while a duo of a mom-daughter, mom-son, dad-daughter, or dad-son living alone without the other parent can make a harmonious family of their own.

-“We have definitely come a long way in how women were treated during menstruation” was what I used to think some years ago.
-But now I realize that women who treat themselves to be ostracized during their period are the ones who are feeding this taboo and not really those grandmothers we always accused of.
+“We have come a long way in how women were treated during menstruation” was what I used to think some years ago.
+But now I realize that women who treat themselves to be ostracized during their period are the ones who are feeding this taboo and not those grandmothers we always accused of.

 Perhaps my education as a biologist helped me see the biological side of menstruation – as a matter of fact, that’s the only side of it!
 And this is what I think is necessary to educate our children about.

-- When your girl nears the menarche (puberty/first period) age, Google for the menstrual cycle and read the images of the female reproductive system.
+- When your girl nears the menarche (puberty/first period) age, Google the menstrual cycle and read the images of the female reproductive system.
 Make them understand their anatomy, what happens in the ovaries during the first period and eventually every month after that.
 Explain the path taken by the ovum (egg) along the ovaries to the fallopian tube to the uterus and finally how it leads to the period.
 As they grow, continue educating about their body, the hormonal changes, the patterns of white discharge, and the possible, but not mandatory mood swings.
 I will write an exclusive post about educating girl children on menstruation.
-Here’s one of my articles that was published in Women’s Web about knowing our female anatomy.
+Here’s one of my articles that was published on Women’s Web about knowing our female anatomy.